The Munsters: Syndication

 The series entered syndication on local stations after its original run.
 In the 1990s, it aired on Nick at Nite and on TV Land from 1995 to 1998.
 In October 2011, the series was picked up by Cartoon Network's sister channel Boomerang and ran through the entire month of October that year for Halloween along with The Addams Family.

-On October 5, 2015, Cozi TV began airing the series on weeknights and in a two-hour block on Sunday evenings.
-The show made its debut on FETV on September 29, 2025, currently airing weekdays at 2pm ET and Saturdays at 7:40am ET.
+On October 5, 2015, Cozi TV began airing the series.
+The show made its debut on FETV on September 29, 2025.